Photographic developer

 In the processing of photographic films, plates or papers, the photographic developer (or just developer) is one or more chemicals that convert the latent image to a visible image.
-Developing agents achieve this conversion by reducing the silver halides, which are pale-colored, into silver metal, which is black (when a fine particle).
+Developing agents achieve this conversion by reducing the silver halides, which are pale-colored, into silver metal, which is black when in the form of fine particles.
 The conversion occurs within the gelatine matrix.
-The special feature of photography is that the developer acts more quickly on those particles of silver halides that have been exposed to light.
-Paper left in developer will eventually reduce all the silver halides and turn black.
+The special feature of photography is that the developer acts more quickly on those particles of silver halide that have been exposed to light.
+When left in developer, all the silver halides will eventually be reduced and turn black.
 Generally, the longer a developer is allowed to work, the darker the image.